A look at endemic equilibria of compartmental epidemiological models and model control via vaccination and mitigation: Two new compartmental models

 The linearization of the reduced system at $p$ is

 As expected, this matrix does not depend on $n$.
-Unfortunately, the eigenvalues of $M$ are not analytically computable for general parameters.
-Note that $M$ is nonsingular for generic parameter values.
+Unfortunately, the eigenvalues of $L$ are not analytically computable for general parameters.
+As such, we implement a different criteria from \cite{Fuller} in the proof of Lemma \ref{lemma: new endemic stability}, which allows one to determine stability without explicitly computing all eigenvalues.
+Note that $L$ is nonsingular for generic parameter values.
 But the determinant does indeed vanish if and only if $\mathfrak R_0 =1.$

 \begin{lemma} If $\mathfrak R_0>1$ then the endemic equilibrium is locally asymptotically stable. \end{lemma}